 In the same vein as its Wing predecessors, Strike Commander launched on floppy disks, with the speech pack as a separate add-on, and was followed by its own mission pack, Tactical Operations.
 Both were packaged with the base game for the deluxe CD-ROM version, which is the version available for purchase on GOG.com for both Windows and Mac OS.
 The Tactical Operations pack expanded the game’s scope from Hawai’i to Siberia, culminating in a nail-biting mission to prevent a terrorist nuclear attack on Ireland.
 By the time of its development, however, Chris Roberts and much of the team had already moved on to their next project: Wing Commander III: Heart of the Tiger.

-Due to its status as a monster in terms of system requirements, it’s no surprise that Strike Commander was only ported to other personal computers.
-The base game was ported to two Japanese computer platforms, the NEC PC-98 and FM Towns, with no major changes (other than a ludicrous 19-floppy count for PC-98!) to either of them, in 1994.
+Due to its status as a monster in terms of system requirements in its day, it’s no surprise that Strike Commander was only ported to other personal computers.
+The base game was ported to two Japanese computer platforms, the NEC PC-98 and FM Towns, in 1994.
+These ports had no major changes, other than a ludicrous 19-floppy count for PC-98!
 The CD-ROM edition would later be ported as Strike Commander Plus to both systems in 1995, again with no new changes.